 By: John Hyde, Senior Sustainability Manager for Banker & Tradesman

-In recent years, the construction industry has focused on increasing energy efficiency and reducing operational carbon emissions.
-Building codes around the world are evolving to include proven methodologies that increase building performance and reduce operational carbon emissions, minimizing the impact of buildings on the local environment and climate.
+The construction industry is currently focused on increasing energy efficiency and reducing operational carbon emissions.
+Many regions of the country are stretching building codes to include proven methodologies that increase building performance.
+Some typical strategies include improving air tightness and insulation, avoiding thermal bridges, using more efficient equipment, appliances, and lighting, avoiding fossil fuels and incorporating renewable energy.
+As building efficiency increases, operational carbon emissions are reduced, minimizing the impact of buildings on the local environment and climate.

-One of the most impactful ways to reduce embodied carbon emissions is to reuse existing structures instead of building new ones.
-By reusing an existing structure, we utilize fewer new building materials and thus avoid the emissions associated with their production and installation.
+The most effective way to reduce embodied carbon emissions is to reuse existing buildings instead of building new ones.
+Structural components such as concrete and steel have very high embodied carbon.
+By reusing an existing building, we avoid the need to produce new building materials and generate the emissions associated with their installation.

+Decarbonizing buildings can be complex, but the benefits are undeniably worth it since climate change is a global problem.
 Decarbonized buildings have lower operating costs, increased comfort, improved resiliency, and increased property values.
-More importantly, they improve air quality, mitigate climate change, and contribute to a more sustainable future.
-Reusing existing buildings can be complicated and requires creativity, but the benefits are undeniably worth it.
+More importantly, they improve air quality, mitigate climate change and contribute to a more sustainable future.